Introduction

 Yes!
 Many freelancers use both platforms to maximize opportunities.

 Yes.
-Fiverr excel in digital and creative gigs like design, writing, and editing.
+Fiverr is much better suited for digital and creative gigs such as writing, editing, and design.

 Q3.
 Does Upwork pay better than Fiverr?